![]() U.S. 70 < 64 | Home | 70-A | 70 Bus | 70 Byp | 70-1 > Photo: US 70's end in Atlantic back when it was still posted (Adam Prince) |

 US 70 using new super-2 routing Greensboro to Efland 1958 Official

-US 70 removed from I-85 Greensboro to Efland 1963 Official In 1968, US 70 was given its current routing following US 29 north to Wendover Ave instead of E Market St and Burlington Rd
+US 70 removed from I-85 Greensboro to Efland 1963 Official In March 1967 (NCDOT), US 70 was given its current routing following US 29 north to Wendover Ave instead of E Market St and Burlington Rd

 Durham, Wake, Johnston Counties:

-Between 1945-49, US 70 was removed from Bennett Memorial Drive, which later became US 70-A. In 1952, US 70 was given a routing around the north of Durham: duplexed with then-NC 98 Miami Blvd northwest to Geer St, then west on Geer to Avondale north to what is now I-85.
+In 1952, US 70 was given a routing around the north of Durham: duplexed with then-NC 98 Miami Blvd northwest to Geer St/Avondale north to what is now I-85.
 US 70 then followed I-85 west to where NC 147 ends, then Hillsborough Rd westward.
+The route through Durham became US 70-A (now US 70 Business, except: US 70 used Miami south of NC 98

 About 1953, US 70 was rerouted in Raleigh to leave Peace St on Halifax St south to the Capitol, then used one-way splits: Salisbury St to South St (EB)/Wilmington St (WB).
-Below South St US 70 followed McDowell St out of Raleigh and picked up today's US 70 Business bypassing Garner, Auburn and Clayton.
+Below South St US 70 followed McDowell St out of Raleigh and bypassed Garner, Auburn and Clayton.
+The old route is SR 1004 Garner Rd/Old US Hwy 70/Main St (Clayton).

+In November 1953 (AASHO), US 70 was rerouted to run directly from Smithfield to Princeton over an existing secondary road.
+The route via Selma became US 70-A (now US 301 to Selma and US 70-A to Princeton).
 About 1954, US 70 was rerouted through Raleigh to leave Glenwood at Williamson east to Dawson, then south to one-way splits: Dawson/Lenoir/Salisbury/South (EB); Wilmington/Lenoir/McDowell (WB).
 US 70 then used Wilmington St south.
-Also in 1954, US 70 was rerouted to run directly from Smithfield to Princeton over an existing secondary road.
-The route via Selma became US 70-A. In 1956 or 1957, US 70 was placed on its current bypass of Durham on the east side, as new construction.
+In 1956 or 1957, US 70 was placed on its current bypass of Durham on the east side, as new construction.
 Miami Blvd below Holloway became an extended US 70-A; above Holloway and the Geer St piece remained NC 98; Avondale became part of NC 55.
-In 1967 or 1968, US 70's Raleigh routing was altered to have the EB split use Salibury directly to Wilmington St.
+In March 1967 (NCDOT), US 70's Raleigh routing was altered to have the EB split use Salibury directly to Wilmington St.

 In 1970, US 70 was given its current bypass of Princeton leaving behind Donnie Jones Blvd.